SableRaf/HicEtNunc-p5js-templates/README.md

 Additional thanks to Andre Venancio, @pichiste (Daniel Massey), and @Makio135 (Lionel Radisson) for making interactive NFTs possible and everyone who kept experimenting and expanding what can be done on Hic et Nunc.

-Made in August 2021 for Processing's 20th anniversary Fundraiser by [Raphaël de Courville](https://twitter.com/sableraph).
+Made in August 2021 for Processing's 20th anniversary Fundraiser by [@sableraph](https://twitter.com/sableraph) (Raphaël de Courville).